Earth Notes: On G83-Lite: Solar Nanogeneration For Everyone (2009)

-What's stopping you generating your own electricity at home?
+Why not make your own electricity at home?
 No roof for solar PV?
-Don't own the place?
-Maybe that shouldn't stop you, and without breaking the laws of physics or the land!
+Don't own your home?
+Maybe those need not stop you.

 Money and Space

-Not everyone has the money or space for a full set of solar panels or a turbine, and not everyone can make expensive permanent property alterations, such as a student in a rented flat halfway up the block, but they might still have decent sunshine 'going to waste' in a southern window, and they might still want to be 'part of the solution'...
+Not everyone has the money or space for solar panels.
+Nor a wind turbine.
+Not everyone can make big property changes.
+Tricky for a poor student in a rented flat halfway up a tower block!
+But there might still be decent sunshine 'going to waste' in a southern window.
+And lots of people want to be part of the solution...

-I'd like it to be possible for an individual householder to do their bit for the grid with more-or-less the same ease that they buy a new kettle, ie that they should be able to buy a cheap off-the-shelf mass-produced device that they can plug into an ordinary mains socket at one end and at the other a solar PV generating curtain liner or solar awning or shutters, etc.
+I'd like it to be easy for almost anyone to do their bit for grid and planet.
+It shouldn't be harder than buying a new kettle.
+They should be able to buy a cheap off-the-shelf nanogenerator gizmo.
+Then plug it into an ordinary mains socket at one end.
+At the other, connect a solar PV generating curtain liner or solar shutters.
+Bingo!

-These would be cheap and safe and simple to use and would make use of a bit more urban land area to generate renewable energy.
-They could also take the edge off electricity bills.
+These should be cheap and safe and simple to use.
+They would make use of more urban land to generate renewable energy.
+They would take the edge off electricity bills.
 They could also help make homes more comfortable by passively shading and insulating.

-Many of the restrictions in the G83 specification are safety related, to protect the owner, the grid, and anyone working on the grid.
-A pluggable device would have to be further restricted for safety reasons, such as very quickly stopping generation when unplugged to avoid the chance of delivering a dangerous shock to the user.
+Much of the G83 specification is about safety.
+It is there to protect the owner, the grid, and anyone working on the grid.
+A pluggable device would need extra safety features.
+For example, quickly stopping generation when unplugged to avoid delivering a dangerous shock to the user.

-(2017 note: as more intermittent generation sources join the grid "lite" devices should effectively come lower in the grid's "merit order".
+(2017 note: as more intermittent generation sources join the grid "lite" devices should come lower in the grid's "merit order".
 That means that they have to give way to other preferred energy sources sometimes.
-They could then help regulate the grid, eg by coming off-line eagerly (but randomly) when voltage or frequency rise by amounts for which normal grid-tie would stay on-line.
+They could then help regulate the grid.
+How?
+By coming off-line eagerly (but randomly) when voltage or frequency rise by modest amounts for which normal generators stay on-line.
 Then come back on-line after random delays.
 It's not quite rocket science!

-A householder with a south-facing room that needs the curtains drawn in summer can then nip down to their local high street and by a solar shade or curtain to hang in their window and plug in.
+Do you have with a south-facing room that needs the curtains drawn in summer?
+You could nip down to your high street and buy a solar shade to hang in your window and plug in.
 Voila!
-Instant renewables.
+Instant renewables and cool.

 This suggestion has been raised, amongst others, with: